MimFSD/adventure-tourism-CLient/README.md

 - Voice Search and Commands: Implement voice search and commands to make navigation and information retrieval easier.
 - Real-Time Collaboration: Enable groups of travelers to plan and book their trips together in real time.

+Comprehensive Booking System:

+Users can book flights, hotels, tours, and activities.
+Integrated payment gateways (e.g., Stripe, PayPal) for secure transactions.
+Dynamic pricing based on demand and season.
+User Profiles:

+Personalized user profiles with booking history, preferences, and saved itineraries.
+Authentication using JSON Web Tokens (JWT) for secure login and registration.
+Search and Filter Capabilities:

+Advanced search options for destinations, accommodations, and activities.
+Filters based on price, ratings, amenities, and more.
+Reviews and Ratings:

+User-generated reviews and ratings for destinations, hotels, and activities.
+Sentiment analysis on reviews to gauge user satisfaction.
+Itinerary Planner:

+Tools for users to create and customize their travel itineraries.
+Dynamic itinerary adjustments based on real-time data and suggestions.
+Interactive Maps:

+Integration with Google Maps or Mapbox to show destinations, routes, and attractions.
+Augmented Reality (AR) tours for immersive destination previews.
+Customer Support:

+24/7 customer support via live chat and AI-powered chatbots.
+Automated email notifications for booking confirmations and updates.

 <!-- # Features

 - authentication base web site